bazholifield/esl-error-detection/README.md

 After training, a threshold sweep (0.30–0.50) was run on the eval set to find the F1-optimal decision boundary for classifying a sentence as erroneous.

-The pipeline uses a threshold of **0.25** — lower than the F1-optimal value — which pushes recall close to 100% at the cost of some precision.
+The pipeline uses a threshold of **0.25** (lower than the F1-optimal value) which pushes recall close to 100% at the cost of some precision.
 The reasoning: it's better to run the rule-based checks on a sentence that turns out to be fine than to miss a real error entirely.
 False positives from the model don't matter much because if no rule fires on that sentence, nothing gets shown to the user anyway.
 The model is basically a first-pass filter: cast a wide net, then let the rules add specificity.

 ## Limitations